ngds/ADEPT_frontend/README.md

 ## Forms

 ### User Registration Form
 Given the unique security requirements of ADEPT, there will need to be some vetting of users.
 The basic information we expect to be included in a registration form is given below in SQL format.
-Most items on this list are standard or intuitive.
-The only special case is the disclaimer.
-We will need some sort of disclaimer that outlines our security protocols, why they exist, and terms of use.
-We may want to approach UA or UW counsel for help with writing this language.
-For best coverage, we may want to display this disclaimer in multiple places.

 ````SQL